DeeptiAmmanagi/cod-return-risk-scorer/README.md

 | F1 | 0.440 |
 | Cost reduction vs. taking no action | **30.3%** |

-Model chosen: **Logistic Regression**, selected over XGBoost after a fair, validation-set comparison (XGBoost scored lower on both PR-AUC and total cost — a real result, not a foregone conclusion, and we report it honestly rather than assuming the more complex model would win).
+Model chosen: **Logistic Regression**, selected over XGBoost after a fair, validation-set comparison (XGBoost scored lower on both PR-AUC and total cost — a real result, not a foregone conclusion, and I report it honestly rather than assuming the more complex model would win).

 Threshold (0.23) was chosen by minimizing total expected cost — not accuracy or F1 — using an explicit, documented cost matrix (₹150 per missed risky order, ₹40 per unnecessary soft nudge on a good order).
 See `reports/cost_vs_threshold_baseline.png`.